 History: A 3% tax on public utilities' (electric) gross revenue was enacted in 1937.
 The rate was changed three times in the 1960s, eventually settling in 1967 at 5% of gross revenue.
-In 1985 it was set at the lesser of 5% or 0.32¢ per kilowatt-hour sold to each customer.
-That tax was repealed by the 1997 law deregulating the electric industry, and replaced by the new excise tax on August 1, 1998.
+In 1985 it was set at the lesser of 5% or 0.32φ per kilowatt-hour sold to each customer.
+That tax was repealed by a 1997 law deregulating the electric industry, and replaced by the new excise tax on August 1, 1998.
 On that date the excise tax also replaced the intrastate gross (electric) revenue tax of 0.08% used to fund the Illinois Commerce Commission.
 The General Assembly intended the excise tax to raise substantially the same amount of revenue as the gross revenue taxes it replaced.

 To encourage alternative energy production, electric utilities are required to buy electricity from new qualified solid-waste-to-energy facilities (QSWEFs) in their service areas for 10 years (20 years if fueled by methane from a forest preserve district's landfill).
 QSWEFs use methane generated by landfills as their primary fuel.
 Such a facility can take a credit against the Electricity Excise Public Utility Tax until the full capital costs incurred to develop the facility are paid.
 At that time, the QSWEF must reimburse the Public Utility Fund for the amount of credit taken.
-(220 ILCS 5/8-403.1) In FY 2002, \$2.2 million was deposited into the Public Utility Fund, representing several years of these repayments.
-In FY 2003 these repayments totaled \$850,000.
-These amounts are included in the table on page 79.
-A tax amnesty program in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalty or interest.
-Amnesty collections totaled \$246,969.
+(220 ILCS 5/8-403.1) The table below lists such repayments, which are also included in the table on page 89.